liferay/liferay-course-client-extensions/Readme.md

-# liferay-course-objects Repository
+# liferay-course-client-extensions Repository

-This repository contains the Liferay Course Objects materials.
+This repository contains the Liferay Course Client Extension materials.

 The main branch is the starting point for the course, and the other branches have the results from the end of the module exercises.